 Starting at Worsley Delph were 46 miles of underground canals linking the coal mines to the north with the Bridgewater Canal.
 Coal was transported directly from the workings in special types M-Boats.

-In 1885 the canal was bought by the Manchester Ship Canal Company, enabling coal to reach the city centre and kickstarting the Industrial Revolution.
+In 1885, the Manchester Ship Canal Company bought the canal, enabling coal to reach the city centre and kickstarting the Industrial Revolution.

-Worsley became home to mills and tradesmen using the 50-mile network of underground canals and was redesigned by the Victorians in the 19th century.
-They cannily replaced a workyard with a pretty green space and built huge black and white mock-Tudor properties.
+Worsley became home to mills and tradespeople using the 50-mile network of underground canals and was redesigned by the Victorians in the 19th century.
+They cannily replaced a work yard with a pretty green space and built huge black and white mock-Tudor properties.

 Since then, Worsley has evolved from being an important place in the origins of the Industrial Revolution to a gentrified suburban village in demand by celebrities and professionals looking for a slice of rural living near the city centre.

 Probably the area’s only drawback is transport.
-On a clear run in the car you’re only 20 minutes away from Manchester city centre and the M60 motorway intersects the village.
-However, at peak times traffic is gridlocked each and every day.
-You can jump on the number 33 bus to town but it goes around the houses.
-There’s no tram link and the nearest train station is Walkden.
-And just to add insult to injury, there’s a disused railway towards Eccles.
+On a clear run in the car, you’re only 20 minutes away from Manchester city centre, and the M60 motorway intersects the village.
+However, at peak times, traffic is gridlocked every day.
+You can jump on the number 33 bus to town, but it goes around the houses.
+There’s no tram link, and the nearest train station is Walkden.
+And to add insult to injury, there’s a disused railway towards Eccles.
 On the plus side, Manchester Airport is less than 30 minutes away.

 Bars & Restaurants